Architect Registration Examination

-- Programming, Planning & Practice
+- Practice Management

-- Site Planning & Design
+- Project Planning & Design

 ARE Study Resources

+AIA members have free access to Kaplan/Brightwood ARE 4.0 and ARE 5.0 study guides at the AIA Seattle office.
 These materials can be used at AIA Seattle during normal business hours.
-If you’d prefer to study from home, materials can be checked out for one full week.
+If you’d prefer to study from home, materials can be checked out for two full weeks.
 Contact the AIA Seattle office to schedule a time to use these resources.